Ski-mountaineering and animal observation in Spitsbergen

 Spitsbergen is naturally conducive to mountain skiing in all its forms.
 Relatively flat and slightly crevassed glaciers that flow slowly, sharp peaks streaked with corridors where even the most demanding skiers will be able to express themselves, large expanses snaking between the mountains offering access of choice.

-Departing from Longyearbyen, the Kamak will take you to the western part of Spitsbergen and around the eastern side of Prince Charles Island.
+Departing from Longyearbyen, Kamak will take you to the western then south parts of Spitsbergen.
 This little-explored region is almost virgin, tourism very infrequent and anecdotal.
 Many different routes are possible for all levels: loops, circuits, fjord crossings, and since the glaciers do not present any particular complication, almost everything is possible.

 D1: Flight from France to Oslo and Longyearbyen.
 Boarding the boat anchored at the port and first night aboard.
 Bear and security briefing, then navigation to a nice anchorage.

-D2 to D12: Sailing south with a first stop in the Belsund Fjord with the still intact remains of the whaling era and its huge glaciers in surge.
-Then sail to the heart of the Horsund Fjord, visit of the Polish base and daily skitouring of an incredible variety ...
+D2 to D11: Sailing south with a first stop in the Belsund Fjord with the still intact remains of the whaling era and its huge glaciers in surge.
+Then sail to the heart of the Horsund Fjord, visit of the Polish base and daily skitouring of an incredible variety...
 Navigation back to Longyearbyen and visit if demand of the Russian and typical village Barentsburg.

 The price includes